top of page

 What is psychological testing?

 Psychological testing and evaluation (or psychological assessment) is a process used to better understand a person and their overall functioning.
-The process of testing can help provide diagnostic clarification, identify specific interventions and accommodations that can help improve
+The process of testing can help provide diagnostic clarification, identify specific interventions and accommodations that can help improve functioning and determine options for further treatment.
+All types of evaluations focus on identifying individual strengths and challenges and can be used to better understand unique vulnerabilities and protective factors.

 What does the evaluation process look like?